MystenLabs/sui/doc/src/learn/how-sui-works.md

 This section is written for a technical audience wishing to gain more insight about how Sui achieves its main performance and security objectives.

 Sui assumes the typical blockchain transaction is a user-to-user transfer or asset manipulation and optimizes for that scenario.
 As a result, Sui distinguishes between two types of assets (i) owned objects that can only be modified by its specific owner, and (ii) shared objects that have no specific owners and can be modified by more than one user.
-This distinction allows a design that forgoes consensus for common transactions involving only owned objects to achieve very low latency.
+This distinction allows a design that forgoes consensus for simple transactions involving only owned objects to achieve very low latency.

 Sui mitigates a major hindrance to blockchain growth: [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
 Blockchain nodes maintain an accumulator that represents the state of the entire blockchain, such as the latest certified transactions.
 Nodes participate in a consensus protocol to add an update to that state reflecting the transaction’s modification to blocks (add, remove, mutate).
 That consensus protocol leads to an agreement on the state of the blockchain before the increment, the validity and suitability of the state update itself, and the state of the blockchain after the increment.
 On a periodic basis, these increments are collected in the accumulator.

 In Sui, this consensus protocol is required only when the transaction involves shared objects.
+For this, Sui offers the [Narwhal and Tusk](https://github.com/MystenLabs/narwhal) DAG-based mempool and efficient Byzantine Fault Tolerant (BFT) consensus.
 When shared objects are involved, the Sui validators play the role of more active validators in other blockchains to totally order the transaction with respect to other transactions accessing shared objects.

 Because Sui focuses on managing specific objects rather than a single aggregation of state, it also reports on them in a unique way: (i) every object in Sui has a unique version number, and (ii) every new version is created from a transaction that may involve several dependencies, themselves versioned objects.

 As a consequence, a Sui validator – or any other entity with a copy of the state – can exhibit a causal history of an object, showing its history since genesis.
-Sui explicitly makes the bet that in most cases, the ordering of that causal history with the causal history of another object is irrelevant; and in the few cases where this information is relevant, Sui makes this relationship explicit in the data.
+Sui explicitly makes the bet that in many cases, the ordering of that causal history with the causal history of another object is irrelevant; and in the few cases where this information is relevant, Sui makes this relationship explicit in the data.

 Sui guarantees transaction processing obeys *[eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency)* in the [classical sense](https://hal.inria.fr/inria-00609399/document).
 This breaks down in two parts: